 These dogs require little and short walks.
 At home, however, they will be loads of fun and entertainment.

-The Beagle is a high-energy dog, but he is a low-maintenance dog at the same time.
+The Beagle is a high-energy dog, but he is a low maintenance breed at the same time.
 Same as the Labrador, the only issue is his droopy ears.
 You have to clean them regularly to prevent infection.

 Other than that, the Beagle is quite easy to care for.
 Daily walks, some playtime, and he is more than happy.
 What is more important, the Beagle is a loyal and trainable dog breed.
 He is kind and friendly with other animals and doesn’t show signs of aggression.